What is a HELOC?

 Once you are approved for a HELOC, you will have a maximum amount of money you can borrow.
 HELOCs often have draw periods of 5 to 10 years, which means you can borrow money over the course of 5 to 10 years.
 Most of the time, lenders require you to maintain a certain amount of equity in the home.
 There may be other requirements, too.

 During a HELOC's draw period, you may only need to make interest payments on the money you borrow.
 After the draw period, you will need to make both principal and interest payments.
 Repayment periods can often run between 10 and 20 years.
 You'll need to pay off the full amount of the loan by the end of the repayment period.

-Also note that a HELOC uses your home as collateral.
-That means if you have trouble making payments or default on your HELOC, you risk losing your home.
+Also, note that a HELOC uses your home as collateral.
+This means that if you have trouble making payments or default on your HELOC, you risk losing your home.